BestTimesToVisit.com Logo

 transport

 Get an Octopus Card immediately upon arrival.
-This rechargeable smart card is your golden ticket for almost all public transport – MTR trains, buses, trams, and even ferries – and can also be used at convenience stores and some restaurants.
-It saves you fumbling for change and makes hopping between modes of transport seamless.
+This rechargeable card is your golden ticket for almost all public transport (MTR trains, buses, trams, ferries) and can even be used at convenience stores and some restaurants.
+It saves you fumbling for change and makes hopping between different modes of transport a breeze.

 food